 Information for families

 Your child’s learning will be interest-led.
 The forest will be our inspiration, and we will encourage the kids to explore at their own pace, and according to their own interests.
 At these younger ages, we aim primarily to stimulate children’s curiosity about the natural world, and to develop their critical thinking skills through self-guided exploration and problem solving.
 The instructors will offer quick science lessons to the children opportunistically and will encourage curiosity by asking lots of questions (i.e.: What do you think that animal eats?
 Why do you think it has all those colors?
 Why is this leaf such a funny shape?
 How long will it take that log to ‘decompose’?)
 We will have a number of activities always available to the kids, including bug catching, bird watching, puddle-stomping, exploring secret hideouts, and generally running around.
-But we will not be forcing the children to participate in any specific activities, or scheduling their time (with the exception of snack).
+But we will not be forcing the children to participate in any specific activities, or scheduling their time (with the possible exception of “snack”).

 We will use lots of positive reinforcement to help children build respect for every living thing they encounter in the forest, as well as for themselves and each other.
 To help them build this respect as well as effective communication skills, social skills, and empathy, we will continuously remind the children about the following Rules for Kindness: